ietf-wg-cellar/ebml-specification/specification.markdown

 ## EBML DocTypes Registry

-This document creates a new IANA Registry called "EBML DocTypes Registry".
+This document creates a new IANA Registry called the "EBML DocTypes" Registry.

 To register a new DocType in this registry one needs a DocType name, a Description of the DocType, a Change Controller (IESG or email of registrant) and an optional Reference to a document describing the DocType.